-Note: When copying from the trigger, if the trigger type is not supported by Search, the operation is invalid.
+Note: When copying from the trigger, if the trigger type is not supported by search, the operation is invalid.

-22 Navigate
+23 Navigate

-Touch the menu Analysis > Navigate to recall the navigate dialog box.
-The SDS2000X HD provides three navigate types: Search Event, Time, and History Frame.
+Press the Navigate button on the front panel or touch the menu Analysis>Navigate to recall the navigate dialog box.
+The SDS6000A provides three navigate types: Search Event, Time, and History Frame.